UFAL-DSG/alex/INSTALL.rst

 ====================================

 If you need optimised ATLAS and LAPACK libraries then you have to compile them on your own.
 Then modify config for numpy.
-Optimised ATLAS and LAPACK can compute matrix multiplication on all cpu cores available.
+Optimised ATLAS and LAPACK can compute matrix multiplication on all CPU cores available.

-To build your own optimised ATLAS and LAPACK librararies:
+To build your own optimised ATLAS and LAPACK libraries:
     - get latest LAPACK
     - get latest ATLAS
     - compile lapack